Little evidence that White House has offered contact tracing, guidance to hundreds potentially exposed

-In between, the president met with dozens of aides without wearing a mask — even in close quarters and even after adviser Hope Hicks had tested positive.
+In between, the president met with dozens of aides without wearing a mask — even in close quarters and after top aide Hope Hicks had tested positive.
 He appeared before thousands at a rally in Minnesota.
 And he held a nationally televised debate with former vice president Joe Biden after holing up with debate preppers.

 But there was little evidence on Saturday that the White House or the campaign had reached out to these potentially exposed people, or even circulated guidance to the rattled staffers within the White House complex.